Azure/azure-signalr/docs/faq.md

 ## What is the meaning of service mode `Default`/`Serverless`/`Classic`?
 How can I choose?

 Modes:
 * `Default` mode **require** hub server.
-When a hub without any available server connection, client connection will be reject.
+When there is no server connection available for the hub, the client tries to connect to this hub fails.
-* `Serverless` mode do **NOT** allow any server connection, i.e. it will reject all server connections, all clients must in serverless mode.
+* `Serverless` mode does **NOT** allow any server connection, i.e. it will reject all server connections, all clients must in serverless mode.
 This mode allow dynamic hub.
 * `Classic` mode is a mixed status.
-When a hub has server connection, the new client will be route to hub server, if not, client will enter serverless mode.
+When a hub has server connection, the new client will be routed to hub server, if not, client will enter serverless mode.

   This may cause some problem, for example, all of server connections are lost for a moment, some clients will enter serverless mode, instead of route to hub server.